clandriot/jira-node-client/README.md

 ```

 #### How to use?
-First, make credentials are set as environment variables:
+First, make sure credentials are set as environment variables:
 * JIRA_USER
 * JIRA_PASSWORD